d2l-ai/d2l-en/chapter_deep-learning-basics/weight-decay.md

             with autograd.record():
                 l = loss(net(X), y)
             l.backward()
-            # Call the step function on each of the two Trainer instances to update the weight and bias separately.
+            # Call the step function on each of the two Trainer instances to
+            # update the weight and bias separately
             trainer_w.step(batch_size)
             trainer_b.step(batch_size)
         train_ls.append(loss(net(train_features),